cowlinmoo/IS212_ComeBeck/README.md

 ## What is ComeBeck WFH Tracker
 ComeBeck WFH Tracker is an all-in-one work-from-home management platform that enables employees to apply for, view, and manage their remote work arrangements.
 The platform is designed to be intuitive and efficient, providing a streamlined experience for both employees and managers to coordinate in-office and remote schedules.

-Built with the FastAPI framework, ComeBeck WFH Tracker offers a fast and scalable backend supported by a PostgreSQL database to securely manage user and schedule data.
-A React front-end ensures a responsive and user-friendly interface for all users.
-In production, the front end is hosted on Vercel, while the backend operates in a Dockerized environment on an Azure Container Apps, providing a reliable, cloud-based solution for seamless work-from-home tracking and approval workflows.
+Built with the `FastAPI` framework, ComeBeck WFH Tracker offers a fast and scalable backend supported by a `PostgreSQL` database to securely manage user and schedule data.
+A `React` front-end ensures a responsive and user-friendly interface for all users.
+In production, the front end is hosted on `Vercel`, while the backend operates in a Dockerized environment on an `Azure Container Apps`, providing a reliable, cloud-based solution for seamless work-from-home tracking and approval workflows.

 ## Getting Started